 Christian is also a humble and passionate advocate for the very environment that allows him to do the job he loves.
 He is involved in many projects with other professional landscape photographers who share his philosophy about respecting the natural world we live in, and he is a vocal supporter for sustainability and action on climate change from a grass-roots level.

 Christian’s work has been recognised many times over the years.
 In 2011, the Australian Institute of Professional Photography (AIPP) awarded him both the Western Australian and the Australian Professional Landscape Photographer of The Year.
 In 2014 he was again awarded the Western Australian Professional Landscape Photographer of The Year.
-Most recently he won the inaugural 2014 International Landscape Photographer of The Year competition with his aerial industrial images (http://www.internationallandscapephotographer.com/).
+He won the inaugural 2014 International Landscape Photographer of The Year competition with his aerial industrial images (http://www.internationallandscapephotographer.com/) and was awarded the 2015 AIPP West Australian Travel Photographer of the Year.
 His galleries have also won tourism awards for excellence.

 His images are on display in his two galleries in Dunsborough and Mandurah in Western Australia (and on http://www.christianfletcher.com.au/), and he teaches both online and in workshops across Australia and around the world (http://christianfletchertraining.com).